Code-Over-Time/varcade_games/docs/computers/002_robot_anatomy.md

 When we create a computer program we are actually creating a plan for the CPU to follow.
 Let's not worry about **exactly** how the CPU executes our plan right now, just know that it is the CPU that is processing the commands we submit to our robot.

-The other half of our robot's brain is RAM, also called memory.
+The other half of our robot's brain is its memory.

 In order to function effectively, a CPU needs memory.
 Our Robot remembers words like ‘Open’ and ‘Fridge’.
 It also remembers that ‘Open’ is an action and that ‘Fridge’ is a thing.
 So how is it all connected?